 Less Stress Holiday Dinners

 In the early days, I would shop twice the week and days before and cook for two days, the day before and the day of the holiday.
 As time went on, I found that many people didn’t like the rich foods.
-They all seemed to look forward to the old faithful foods, turkey, stuffing, potatoes, vegetables, cranberry sauce, pumpkin pie and eggnog.
+They all seemed to look forward to the old faithful foods, turkey, stuffing, potatoes, vegetables, cranberry sauce, and pumpkin pie.
 Of course we have a few hors d’oeuvres for beforehand munching.

 Sometimes there are variations of a few of the foods such as regular mashed potatoes and yams, two different kinds of vegetables, and two different kinds of cranberry sauce.
 Occasionally there are some who make a great side dish and I happily accept their offer to bring it.
 But for the most part, the meal is simple.